Go for a walk. Work out in a weight room. Swim. Play football, basketball or disc golf. All at Phillips Park in Carrick, Pittsburgh, PA.

 People can stream their park activities on free WiFi.
 It is made available by Comcast.
 People who aren’t Comcast customers are limited to two one-hour sessions a month.

-Urban parks, like Phillips Park and other Citiparks facilities, offer recreation opportunities and green space to people who live in cities in the U.S. Urban parks typically offer playgrounds, picnic areas, walking or running paths, facilities to play sports, water fountains and rest rooms.
+Urban parks, like Carrick’s Phillips Park and other Citiparks facilities, offer recreation opportunities and green space to people who live in cities in the U.S. Urban parks typically offer playgrounds, picnic areas, walking or running paths, facilities to play sports, water fountains and rest rooms.
 They’re generally maintained by cities.

 Phillips Park started as a trolley park with roller coasters, merry go rounds and vaudeville acts – situational comedy performed on stage.
 Vaudeville was popular in America before TV and radio.
 The park – then known as Dilly’s Grove, Southern Park and Carrick Park – was at one time the last stop on the trolley from Pittsburgh.
-It was named after John Phillips, an industrialist and conservationist who donated trees and a swimming pool for the park, and started Boy Scouts in PA.
+The park was named after John Phillips, an industrialist and conservationist who donated trees and a swimming pool for the park, and started Boy Scouts in PA.

 Trolley parks offered Americans recreation areas at the end of a trolley, or streetcar, line for picnics.
 Dances and concerts were offered at pavilions.
 Merry go rounds, swimming pools and Ferris wheels were common at trolley parks.
 Fireworks brought out even more people.
 Trolley parks were built by trolley line companies so people would pay to ride the trolley on weekends.
 A hundred years ago there were up to 2,000 trolley parks across America.